 Do admin in the middle of the afternoon

 Most people spend the bulk of their time in shallow work – tasks that don’t require much deep thinking – constantly distracted by the ping messages, while trying to squeeze their deep work in between them, says Imber.
 Instead, block out time in the middle of the day (your trough) to file expense reports, or have meetings that don’t require much analytical thinking.

 Adjust your working hours accordingly

-Imber lets her team at Inventium work by their body clock (they all took a quiz similar to the above).
+Imber lets her team at Inventium work by their body clock (they all took a quiz similar to the one we linked above).
 “Three people on my team are larks.
 They regularly start work at 4am or 5am and as a result, finish up a bit after lunch.
 And then we’ve got ten or 11 middle birds [those who are like larks, but on a few hours’ delay] tend to start at around 8am or 8.30am.
 Our CEO is the only owl.
 She’ll send emails at 10pm but not 7am,” says Imber.
 Of course, adjustments are made if people have to be at client meetings at a time that doesn’t align with their clock, but Imber says her team is more productive when they work this way.
 Want to ask your boss if you can re-align your schedule to your inner tick-tock?
 Be sure to manage expectations, says Imber.
 You need to communicate to team members and clients when you’ll be available and how to reach you if an urgent matter comes up during your off hours.

 Half your team is larks, the other is owls.
 So how do you ever have an effective meeting?
 Atlassians share their User Manuals with their team, which often offer clues that can help you plan meetings when most members of your team are mentally at the top of their game.
 Imber’s team tries to meet in the middle, scheduling their meetings during the middle of the day, since this isn’t a peak for anyone.